spyroslontos/FitnessOverlays/README.md

 ## ❓ FAQ

-For common questions like disconnecting from Strava or privacy details, visit the [FAQ page](https://fitnessoverlays.com/faq).
+For common questions like disconnecting from Strava or privacy details, visit the [FAQ section on our homepage](https://fitnessoverlays.com/#faq).

 ---